2. DEVELOPMENT OF POTENTIAL

 interactions along the way.

-Instead of “consuming”, travel becomes an opportunity to get to know other people, new cultures, exciting landscapes or ecosystems and to discover oneself in the process.
+Instead of “consuming”, travel becomes an opportunity to get to know other people, ways of living, new cultures, exciting landscapes or ecosystems and to discover oneself in the process.

 Many people travel for humanitarian or ecological purposes – there is a lot to clean up and heal on the earth.

-Through our travels we become truly aware of the gifts of the earth and how we as humans can serve the earth and all living beings.
+Through our journeys we become so truly aware of how the earth gifts us and how we as human beings can not only take but also give in equal measure.

 People from former “third world countries” are supported in becoming independent from other countries or organizations and in feeling recognized and worthy again.